Snowflake-Labs/django-snowflake/README.md

 * Valid values for `QuerySet.explain()`'s `format` parameter are `'json'`, `'tabular'`, and `'text'`.
 The default is `'tabular'`.

-* Snowflake requires field names to be quoted in `RawSQL` unless the column names are uppercase.

 ## Known issues and limitations